SAP/jenkins-library/documentation/docs/steps/azureBlobUpload.md

 ## Prerequisites

 * Before you can access Azure Storage, you will need an Azure subscription.
 If you do not have a subscription, create an [account](https://azure.microsoft.com/en-us/).
-* The step azureBlobUpload currently supports only authentication via Shared Access Signature.
+* This step currently only supports authentication via Shared Access Signature (SAS).
 * You can generate a SAS token from the Azure Portal under [Create a service SAS](https://docs.microsoft.com/en-us/rest/api/storageservices/create-service-sas).
 * The SAS token must allow the actions "Write" and "Create" for the specified Azure Blob Storage.